-Why WPA3 may be no safer from attack than WPA2
+Why WPA3 may be no safer than WPA2

 Dragonblood vulnerabilities mean KRACK attacks are here to stay

-In late 2017, researchers discovered a significant flaw in the wireless security protocol commonly-used to secure Wi-Fi connections.
+Back in 2017, security researchers discovered a significant flaw in the wireless security protocol commonly-used to secure Wi-Fi connections.

-As such, the industry consortium responsible for Wi-Fi development, the Wi-Fi Alliance, swiftly got to work on finishing WPA3, the next version of the standard.
+As such, the industry consortium responsible for Wi-Fi development, the Wi-Fi Alliance, swiftly got to work on finishing WPA3, the next version of the standard, which was then rolled out in June 2018.
 This was widely hailed as being a more secure protocol than its predecessor, and one that would stop hackers being able to hijack your wireless connection.

-Sadly, this may not be the case after all.
+Sadly, this might not be the case after all.

 The WPA2 KRACK attack